myyrakle/fire/.github/ISSUE_TEMPLATE/bug_report.md

 ### Version

-Which version of Wire are you seeing the bug with?
+Which version of Fire are you seeing the bug with?

 ### Additional context